Chelation

-Chelation is useful in applications such as providing nutritional supplements, in chelation therapy to remove toxic metals from the body, as contrast agents in MRI scanning, in manufacturing using homogeneous catalysts, in chemical water treatment to assist in the removal of metals, and in fertilizers.
+Chelation is useful in the preparation of nutritional supplements, in chelation therapy to remove toxic metals from the body, as contrast agents in MRI scanning, in manufacturing using homogeneous catalysts, in chemical water treatment to assist in the removal of metals, and in fertilizers.

+Chelate ring

+Bidentate ligands bind to metal ions forming a chelate ring.
+Ligands of higher denticity form two or more chelate rings.
+Ethylenediamine, 2,2'-bipyridine, and 1,10-phenanthroline form C2N2M chelate rings.
+Just like in organic chemistry, 5- and 6-membered chelate rings predominate.

 Chelate effect

 The chelate effect is the greater affinity of chelating ligands for a metal ion than that of similar nonchelating (monodentate) ligands for the same metal.

 The thermodynamic principles underpinning the chelate effect are illustrated by the contrasting affinities of copper(II) for ethylenediamine (en) vs. methylamine.

 In ((1)) the ethylenediamine forms a chelate complex with the copper ion.
 Chelation results in the formation of a five-membered CuC2N2 ring.
 In ((2)) the bidentate ligand is replaced by two monodentate methylamine ligands of approximately the same donor power, indicating that the Cu–N bonds are approximately the same in the two reactions.

 The thermodynamic approach to describing the chelate effect considers the equilibrium constant for the reaction: the larger the equilibrium constant, the higher the concentration of the complex.